scottven/TakBot/README.md

 If you are currently playing a game and want to change to a different AI, use this command and give the AI name.
 For example "TakBot: ai rtak".

+## Undo

+TakBot will accept any requests to undo a move.
+It also assumes that any time a user asks it to undo one of its moves, that's because the user actually wants to take back their previous move.
+In such a case, it will immediately issue an undo request after accepting the user's.
+If TakBot gets and undo request while it is still thinking about its next move, it will accept that request and abandon the current thinking.

+## Draw

+TakBot will always accept any offers to draw.

 ##Administrative Details

 TakBot also responds to a few commands only from the configured owner username.